ProjectorRays/ProjectorRays/README.md

 If you have a CCT (published Shockwave cast) or CXT (protected Director cast), ProjectorRays can generate a CST (editable Director cast).

 ProjectorRays is a work in progress.
-If you encounter issues, please report them on the [issues page](https://github.com/ProjectorRays/ProjectorRays/issues).
+If you run into any issues, please report them on the [issue tracker](https://github.com/ProjectorRays/ProjectorRays/issues).

 ## How do I use it?